Updated: May 31

 “How long should you try?
 Until.”- Jim Rohn

-But somehow, she made it-with hard work and huge sacrifices, she bought a house in Trinidad-and would come home almost every Christmas.
+But somehow, she made it, and with hard work and huge sacrifices, she bought a house in Trinidad-and would come home almost every Christmas.

 One day while chatting with me, she confessed 'Rhonda, I wasn't born hard-life got me that way"